TL;DR

 - Letting AI hedge (“conversion may have slightly dropped”).
 Every hedge is a sentence that does no work

-- Forgetting to include the target column.
+- Forgetting the target column.
 Wins-vs-last-week without wins-vs-target hides the real story

 FAQ

-- What if numbers were affected by an outage?: Flag the outage in context.
-AI will then label the affected line “data caveat” instead of inventing a business hypothesis.
+- What if numbers were affected by an outage?
+Flag the outage in context.
+The model will then label the affected line “data caveat” instead of inventing a business hypothesis.

-- Should I include charts?: Reference them (“see iOS conversion chart”) but do not try to embed in the narrative.
+- Should I include charts?
+Reference them (“see iOS conversion chart”) but do not try to embed them in the narrative.
 The report is text; the dashboard is the source of truth.

-- How do I handle a metric I’m not sure how to interpret?: Tell the AI: “For metric X, I’m unsure whether the move is meaningful — list the two adjacent metrics I should check before claiming a hypothesis.”
+- How do I handle a metric I am not sure how to interpret?
+Tell the AI: “For metric X, I’m unsure whether the move is meaningful — list the two adjacent metrics I should check before claiming a hypothesis.”
 Then check them.

 Related